 Generally, door hinges aren’t the first thing you think about in your home, in fact they’re very rarely considered.
-In fact, hinges are a pretty important part of keeping your doors intact; if the wrong hinges are used, or they’re not installed correctly, they can damage your doors or door frames.
+Hinges are a pretty important part of keeping your doors intact however; if the wrong hinges are used, or they’re not installed correctly, they can damage your doors or door frames.

 There are a number of things to consider when looking at hinges but the most important consideration should be that they are able to handle the weight of your door and keep it upright.
 It’s also a bonus if the hinges blend in with your current décor.
 You can find a few different materials and finishes of hinges so you should be able to find one to suit your home.

 How many hinges needed for an internal door depends on a few things, like the size and weight of the door.
 There are a few different materials that hinges can be made out of, all of them strong metals.
 For external doors, hinges are generally made out of stainless steel and brass.